bilias/rqwatch/docs/UPDATE_2_plus.md

 ```

 This must complete.
 Two of these are data backfills that copy existing rows and
-can take a long time on a large installation:
+can take a long time on a large installation.

 - **Mail Log Recipients** (`20260111_mail_recipients`)\
   populates `mail_log_recipients`, which 2.x uses as the only source of recipients.